marcwiest/helixcss/README.md

 ## Documentation

-For the moment there are only code examples available inside the objects and components folder.
+For the moment there are only code examples available inside the objects and components folders.
 Over time, a more detailed documentation will be made available.

 ## Folders & Contents